biozal/NewWorld/Races.md

 ![Goliath Image](https://media-waterdeep.cursecdn.com/avatars/thumbnails/7/620/420/618/636286749289682134.png)
 ### Overview

 At the highest mountain peaks — far above the slopes where trees grow and where the air is thin and the frigid winds howl — dwell the goliath.
-Before the Titan Wars the Hill Giants were an intelligent race of beings that roamed the plains as far north as the Dakotas and far south as the Marshes.
+Before the Titan Wars the Hill Giants were an intelligent race of beings that roamed the plains as far north as Gintorum and far south as Brinedenn.
 A friendship grew between the humans and the giants when they decided to band together in order to defeat the titans, eventually leading to the start of the Goliath race.
-Early on they had a hard time blending into either society and after the curse was put on the Hill Giants after the Titan war, they fled north into the Dakotas and the Frozen North to the cold mountains.
+Early on they had a hard time blending into either society and after the curse was put on the Hill Giants after the Titan war, they fled north into the Frozen North to the cold mountains, making allies with the Dwarves looking to trade.

 ### Description

 The Goliath are small in numbers and prefer to stay in tribes or bands with the rules of honor guiding them.
 The Goliath are very driven competitors and have the compulsion to keep score, counting there deeds and kills, tallying their accomplishments to compare to others.
 Goliaths love to win, but will always look at defeat as a lesson to point out how to improve.

-Around 700 AT the Goliaths starting to roam south when there lands stopped growing crops and animals became scarce.
+Around 900 AT the Goliaths starting to roam south when there lands stopped growing crops and animals became scarce.

 ### Age Range